Bangladeshi cuisine: What food do they eat in Bangladesh?

 Naans, rotis, chapatis and other breads traditionally accompany dal, as well as rice or vegetables.

-Whilst very simple to prepare, dal is filling and cheap which makes it very popular in poorer regions of the Indian subcontinent, whilst still being enjoyed by the more wealthy.
+Whilst very simple to prepare, dal is filling and cheap which makes it very popular in poorer regions of Bangladesh, whilst also still being enjoyed by the more wealthy.

 Dal is traditionally made by boiling the mix in water with salt and turmeric.
 Tomatoes, tamarind or other ingredients are sometimes added depending on taste, and then adding spices such as cumin, chili, onion, garlic or mustard seeds, and garnishing before serving.